Blood Flow Restriction training helps you recover faster and improve strength in less time

 Blood flow restriction training has helped many of our physical therapy patients return to daily tasks and favorite activities pain free.
 Here are just two examples:

-- One patient in his late 60s had a history of osteoarthritis in his knee and had had recently had arthroscopic surgery.
+- One patient in his late 60s had a history of osteoarthritis in his knee and had recently had arthroscopic surgery.
 He had tried physical therapy before with mixed results.
-When he started therapy at MoveMend, he was unable to walk more than three blocks without severe pain and was often in pain throughout the day.
+When he started therapy at MoveMend Rehab and Performance, he was unable to walk more than three blocks without severe pain and was often in pain throughout the day.
 Within 5 weeks of using BFR training as part of his physical therapy, he was able to hike 6 miles with virtually no pain.
 His daily pain diminished, and he reported leaving each session in less pain than when he came in.
 This is a common experience for BFR patients.

 - Another patient had a fractured knee following an accident.
 They were unable to walk downstairs without pain, unable to lift weights, or ride a stationary bike.
 The fracture meant they needed to work with much lower loads, and with a month of BFR training, they were able to walk downstairs normally, could ride a stationary bike at high intensity without pain, and complete all normal daily tasks at their prior level of function.